 Hi Thanks for visiting my profile page,

-I have just started the Aitchison One-name study in August 2017.
-I have just completed the Pharos Course on this subject and found it fascinating.
+I started the Aitchison One-name study in August 2017.
+I completed the Pharos Course on this subject and found it fascinating.

 I have been doing family history research for a number of years and have gathered a lot of information about my family surname.
 I hit a brick wall trying to trace back to my 4 x great grandfather, and also had a lot of information on different Aitchison's that were not linked (at least not yet) to my tree.